transport-data/tools/doc/dev.rst

     - The module is excised from :mod:`transport_data`, along with all code in its particular subdirectory; the code is adjusted to depend on :mod:`transport_data`.

   - Modules for different data providers have roughly similar semantics (such as function names), but these are not (for now) tightly enforced.
-- Code for handling a specific format is collected in a single module, e.g. :mod:`iamc`, and reused from there.
+- Code for handling a specific format is collected in a single module, e.g. :mod:`.iamc`, and reused from there.
 - Data is processed from various original formats to SDMX objects, but stored and manipulated as SDMX wherever possible.

-  - SDMX :class:`~.sdmx.model.v21.MaintainableArtefact` are exchanged between modules.
+  - SDMX :class:`~.sdmx.model.common.MaintainableArtefact` are exchanged between modules.
 - :mod:`transport_data` does not duplicate data, metadata, or structural information from data providers.
   Wherever possible, these are processed from original sources.
   :mod:`transport_data` only adds metadata where it is missing in these original sources.